williamjussiau/FlowControl/README.md

 * Export time series (measurements from sensors, perturbation kinetic energy...) and fields for visualization,
 * Parallel execution native to FEniCS,
 * To some extent, easy modification of the equations, numerical schemes and solvers used for time simulation,
 * Can be used as backend in an optimization tool (as in [Jussiau, W., Leclercq, C., Demourant, F., & Apkarian, P. (2022).
-Learning linear feedback controllers for suppressing the vortex-shedding flow past a cylinder.
-IEEE Control Systems Letters, 6, 3212-3217.](https://hal.science/hal-03947469/document)).
+Learning linear feedback controllers for suppressing the vortex-shedding flow past a cylinder. _IEEE Control Systems Letters_, 6, 3212-3217.](https://hal.science/hal-03947469/document)).

 ## Roadmap